Attack on Paul Pelosi: Reactions

 Republican officials sent mixed messages on the attack, prompting criticism from Democrats.
 Many Republicans denounced the attack, though others spread conspiracy theories about it.
 Some Republicans who condemned the attack issued statements criticizing "both sides" for violent rhetoric and political violence.
 Few Republicans spoke out against colleagues who spread conspiracy theories before the attack on Pelosi, or who promoted conspiracy theories about the attack itself.
 Top Republican officials, such as Republican National Committee Chair Ronna McDaniel and National Republican Congressional Committee Chair Tom Emmer, rejected assertions that inflammatory Republican rhetoric, including vilification of Nancy Pelosi, contributed to an atmosphere that risked violence.
 A week before the attack, Emmer posted a video of himself firing a gun with the hashtag #FirePelosi; after the attack, he deflected a question asking if he should have used a gun in the ad.
 Some Republicans made jokes about the attack.
 When taunting Nancy Pelosi, Donald Trump, the 45th and 47th president of the United States, sarcastically asked, “How's her husband doing?”
 He then remarked, “She's against building a wall in our border, even though she has a wall around her house—which obviously didn't do a very good job.”
 Glenn Youngkin, the Republican governor of Virginia, said, "There's no room for violence anywhere, but we're gonna send Nancy Pelosi back to be with him in California", a remark that attracted controversy.
 Afterwards, Youngkin sent a handwritten apology to Speaker Pelosi's office, which she accepted.

 Former Republican National Committee communications strategist Doug Heye expressed concern that intense rhetoric against Nancy Pelosi and other politicians had reached the point of inspiring violence.
 Heye noted his own past involvement in rhetoric against Nancy Pelosi, having been heavily involved in the Republican National Committee's "Fire Pelosi" campaign ahead of the 2010 House elections.

+Newsom, during an interview with CBS News' Major Garrett, accused Fox News for "creating a culture" that led to the attack, due to comments made by Jesse Watters during his show Jesse Watters Primetime.